Delsin-Yu/GD-PSD-Layer-Import-Plugin/README.md

      - `<file>` - The name of the PSD file without the extension.
      - `<layer>` - The name of the layer.
      - Example: If the PSD file is named `example.psd` and the layer is named `Layer1`, using the naming format `<file>-<layer>` will result in a texture named `example-Layer1.tres`.
+   - **Old Resource Handling** (Available when `Import Mode` is `ByLayer`): Defines how to handle the generated resources that are nolonger a part of the PSD file after the PSD file is modified and reimported.
+The options are:
+     - `Unlink` - Unlink the resources from the PSD file, but keep them in the project, all existing reference to the resources will be intact.
+     - `Delete` - Delete the resources from the project, all existing reference to the resources will be invalidated.
+   - **Perform Ownership Analysis** (Available when `Import Mode` is `ByLayer`): Enable this option to perform ownership analysis upon reimporting the PSD file.
+This will check for all the generated resources that are modified or removed, and print useful information in the output panel.
+This is useful for understanding the which part of the project is affected by the PSD file modification, at the cost of extra computation time.
 5. Click the `Reimport` button to apply the import settings.
 6. The imported textures will be available in the FileSystem panel under the same directory as the PSD file.